jinwood/jinwood.github.io/data/authors/default.md

 ###### 04-2012 - 07-2014

-- Joined as a call center operative but was moved into a tech role
+- Transitioned from a call center operative to a tech role, demonstrating adaptability and eagerness to learn.
-- Wrote Excel formulas to facilitate internal workflows.
+- Developed Excel formulas to streamline internal workflows.
-- Developed a data import tool that converted CSV files to a system-compatible format using SQL.
+- Created a data import tool that converted CSV files into a system-compatible format using SQL.
-- Added a webforms front-end layer to data import tool.
+- Added a webforms front-end layer to the data import tool.
-- Assisted in the development of the mygoodslocker website.
+- Contributed to the development of the mygoodslocker website.

 ### Hobbies and Interests